-2. Bridge Deck Concrete.
+3. Bridge Deck Concrete.

-Use a retarding admixture in Class AAE-3 concrete in bridge decks when the temperature of the concrete or the ambient air temperature at the time of placement exceeds 75°F. Provide a retarding admixture that meets the requirements of AASHTO M 194 and that are classified as Type B or D under ASTM C 494.
+Use an admixture meeting the requirements of Section 802.02 D.2.c, "Hydration Controlling Admixtures" in concrete for bridge decks when the temperature of the concrete or the ambient air temperature at the time of placement exceeds 75°F.